“Every time you smile at someone, it is an action of love, a gift to that person, a beautiful thing.” Mother Teresa

 From an earthly perspective, small things like:

-While you may no longer be able to serve in traditional or culturally familiar ways due to chronic illness, discover creative new ways to love God and love others right where you are, however you are able.
-Chronic Joy’s Get Involved page is filled with innovative options and easy to implement ideas to inspire and encourage you.
+While you may no longer be able to serve in traditional or culturally familiar ways due to chronic illness, discover creative ways to love God and love others right where you are, however you are able.
+Chronic Joy’s Get Involved page is filled with innovative options and easy-to-implement ideas to inspire and encourage you.

 The door is open, Friends, and you are warmly invited!

-God created us for community.
+God created us for connection.
 We are always #BetterTogether!

 Creative Ways to Serve